Michigan's Grand Hotel, Since 1886

 There's probably a name for the second story with all the fancy arches.
 If I'd had a lot more time, I could have studied all the intricate designs on the panels.
 I heard there are a couple that are upside down.
 You'd have to be pretty observant to notice that.

 Our room was spacious and lovely.
 I really have no idea where this ranks in their line up of accommodations, but we couldn't have been more pleased.
 Don and I spent a lot of time shaking our heads and grinning at our good fortune.
 We were getting the Brown Palace experience, for about the same price as 2 nights of valet parking!

 We didn't have a whole lot of lounging time, but there were cozy robes and comfy sitting spots and a wonderful shower for freshening up.

-What a decadent treat!
 This was one more gracious gesture on the part of Kasper!
 Luckily our dinner reservations were on the late side and our Denver friends weren't arriving for a little while.